NatJWalker-Hale/gene_tree_pipeline/README.md

                         Tree building software to use: fasttree (wag, default), raxml-ng (defaults to WAG+G) -tc TIP_ABS_CUTOFF, --tip_abs_cutoff TIP_ABS_CUTOFF
                         Absolute branch length cutoff for trimming tips.
 Tips longer than this will be trimmed.
 Defaults to 1.5
+  -tcf TIP_ABS_CUTOFF_FINAL, --tip_abs_cutoff_final TIP_ABS_CUTOFF_FINAL
+                        Absolute branch length cutoff for trimming tips in the final round.
+Tips longer than this will be trimmed.
+Defaults to 1.0
   -rc TIP_REL_CUTOFF, --tip_rel_cutoff TIP_REL_CUTOFF
                         Relative branch length cutoff for trimming tips.
 Tips longer than this and at least 10x longer than sister will be trimmed.
 Defaults to 1.0
+  -rcf TIP_REL_CUTOFF_FINAL, --tip_rel_cutoff_final TIP_REL_CUTOFF_FINAL
+                        Relative branch length cutoff for trimming tips in the final round.
+Tips longer than this and at least 10x longer than sister will be trimmed.
+Defaults to 0.5
   -ic INTERNAL_CUTOFF, --internal_cutoff INTERNAL_CUTOFF
                         Branch length cutoff for internal branches.
 Subtrees subtended by branches longer than this will be trimmed.
 Defaults to 1.0
+  -icf INTERNAL_CUTOFF_FINAL, --internal_cutoff_final INTERNAL_CUTOFF_FINAL
+                        Branch length cutoff for internal branches in the final round.
+Subtrees subtended by branches longer than this will be trimmed.
+Defaults to 0.8
   -mt MIN_TAXA, --min_taxa MIN_TAXA
                         Minimum taxa in a subtree to conserve and check for bait presence.
 Defaults to 4 -nt THREADS, --threads THREADS